-- Visit an outdoor retailer and do research to buy the appropriate pair of hiking boots for you.
+- Visit an outdoor retailer and do research to buy the appropriate pair of hiking boots for your feet.

 - Break them in!
-Showing up with brand new boots for a multi day trek is invitation for blisters and pain.
+Showing up with brand new boots for a multi-day trek is an invitation for blisters and pain.
 Walk the dog in your boots, do yard work in your boots, take them hiking!
-You want them to feel nice and comfy when you arrive.
+You want your boots to feel nice and comfy when you arrive.

 - Remember: Your feet are your best friend.
 Happy feet, happy camper!

 2. Get out hiking.
 Regularly!